mikejohnson51/AOI/paper/paper.md

 # Introduction

-An Area of Interest (AOI) is a geographic extent demarcating a region of the earth with significance to an analysis or user.
+An Area of Interest (AOI) is a geographic extent defining a region of the earth with significance to an analysis or user.
 AOIs can be complex geometries, such as a state outlines or watershed boundaries, or simply, a bounding box defined by minimum and maximum X,Y coordinates.
 In spatial data science, where data is often continuous (eg raster climate and satellite data), or at least more expansive than needed (e.g. national or state scale vector data), AOIs are commonly used for limiting the scope of a study by subsetting existing data to a new, more manageable, extent.

+#Cartography

-Subsetting tasks can be executed on local data, but are commonly being outsourced to cloud based data repositories via URL queries.
+Subsetting tasks can be executed on local data, but are commonly being outsourced to cloud based data repositories that rely on the parti.
 Initially, `AOI` was conceived as a helper package for converting existing spatial representations into bounding coordinates, querying web-based services; and coercing the returned data into standard spatial formats (e.g. `sf` and `SpatRaster` for R).

 Over the course of package construction, it became more clear that while the idea of an AOI is quite simple, the practice of generating AOIs in a reproducible, flexible, and programmatic way is quite complicated, and is down in a suprisingly large variety of ways across packages.